Per Olof Christopher Aurivillius: Life

 He was the author of Part 39 Cerambycidae: Cerambycinae (1912) and Parts 73 and 74.
 Cerambycidae: Lamiinae (1922, 1923) in: S. Schenkling (ed.), Coleopterorum Catalogus.
 W. Junk, Berlin, 1000 + pages.
 Also Rhopalocera Aethiopica (1898), major contributions to Adalbert Seitz's Die Großschmetterlinge der Erde Band 13: Abt.
-2, Die exotischen Großschmetterlinge, Die afrikanischen Tagfalter, 1925 and many papers on the Lepidoptera of Africa and Über sekundäre Geschlechtscharaktere nordischer Tagfalter Stockholm (1880) a work on moths.
+2, Die exotischen Großschmetterlinge, Die afrikanischen Tagfalter, 1925 and many papers on the Lepidoptera of Africa and Über sekundäre Geschlechtscharaktere nordischer Tagfalter Stockholm (1880).
 In 1922, he discovered the beetle Ozineus dimidiatus which is part of the family Cerambycidae.

 Aurivillius was also the permanent secretary of Royal Swedish Academy of Sciences from 1901 to 1923.